 - Reconstructing names of people/companies/concepts I misheard but know the context of

-- Responding to customer service email threads where the other person really just isn’t understanding my point (see next section about complaints) – just paste in the whole thread and tell it to write a reply
+- Responding to customer service email threads where the other person really just isn’t understanding my point – just paste in the whole thread and tell it to draft a reply 1

-- (I don’t really use them for academic work because they seem to be pretty bad at doing philosophy & explaining economic intuitions.
-They’re OK as rubber ducks for me to explain & zoom in on confusion to though, and they’re sometimes helpful for formulating thought experiments.)
+I don’t really use LLMs for academic work because they seem to be pretty bad at doing philosophy & explaining economic intuitions.
+They’re OK as rubber ducks for me to explain & zoom in on confusion to though, and they’re sometimes helpful for formulating thought experiments.

-- I hadn’t heard of it until recently but Patrick McKenzie describes this as adopting the tone of a “dangerous professional”.
+I hadn’t heard of it until recently but Patrick McKenzie describes this as adopting the tone of a “dangerous professional”.
 I think I arrived at it through the route of “eleven-year-old who’s spent too much time reading about the Consumer Contract Regulations in Which? & enjoys citing legal clauses with fancy section names”, but in any case it often works.
+Resolver is sometimes useful here if you can’t find an easy way to contact the company. ↩︎